JonCSgr/thesis/README.md

 # Bachelor Thesis.
-Files are not avaliable due to NDA (since it was a real project).
+Files are not avaliable due to NDA (since it was a production project).

 Installation and configuration of a cloud and a chat application to work with an existing custom Web application, sharing the same users via the LDAP protocol, using a Single Sign On mechanism and fully managed by a Java library.